The A4 has a class-leading set of features.

-Bluetooth and a navigation system are options on the 2010 A4, as is premium audio.
+Bluetooth and navigation are options on the 2010 A4, as is premium audio.
 Motor Trend notes "a choice of Bang & Olufsen stereo systems, including the excellent 14-speaker setup we sampled, plus a six-disc CD changer and iPod connectivity."
 Of the upmarket sound options, "We have no complaints," Edmunds reports.

 Audi's MMI (Multi Media Interface) system, which uses a rotary controller to aid the driver in setting climate, audio, and phone functions on the go, is a standard feature, and a somewhat hit-or-miss one.
 It's a menu-based system like BMW's iDrive, but the software's a little more user-friendly and logical.
 The MMI "makes [BMW's] iDrive seem like a cruel joke," Edmunds observes.
 Cars.com believes "MMI can be tedious to use at times, but Audi does provide secondary controls for the air conditioning system."